 Controversial Materials and Intellectual Freedom:

 Darien Library does not promote particular beliefs or views.
-The Library provides materials for the various opinions, which can apply to important, complex, and controversial questions, including unpopular and unorthodox viewpoints.
+The Library provides materials for various opinions, which can apply to important, complex, and controversial questions, including unpopular and unorthodox viewpoints.
 Language, situations, or subjects that may be offensive to some community members do not disqualify material whose value is to be judged in its entirety.

 The Library recognizes parents and legal guardians as the parties responsible for the reading and viewing habits of their children.
 The selection of materials for the adult collection is not restricted by the possibility that children may obtain materials their parents or guardians consider inappropriate.

 Concerns about materials in the Library’s collections may be directed to any staff member.